 Q. What type of network or shared file system is used for my instances?

-Q. Can I create and run independent instances of PostgreSQL for different applications with Cloud Database?
+Q. Can I create and run independent instances of PostgreSQL or Postgres Plus Advanced Server for different applications?

 Q. How is High Availability achieved in Cloud Database?

-A. A JGroups cluster manager and node agent manage server health monitoring and automatic fail-over and are setup automatically for you when you create additional replicas. pgpool-II is used to handle connection pooling allow more efficient use of client connections.
-Postgres' binary streaming replication is used to keep read replicas in synch with the master server ensuring READ loads are serviced.
-Auto-scaling maintains data availability under high or spikey loads by adding more replicas to the cluster as needed.
+A. A JGroups cluster manager and node agent manage server health monitoring and automatic fail-over and are setup automatically for you when you create additional replicas.
+Pgpool is used to handle connection pooling allow more efficient use of client connections.
+Postgres' binary streaming replication is used to keep read replicas in sync with the master server ensuring READ loads are serviced.
+Auto-scaling maintains data availability under high or spiky loads by adding more replicas to the cluster as needed.

 Q. How is high availability handled for the Cloud Database Manager itself on Amazon?

-A. There are a couple of ways to handle a crash of the Cloud Database instance.
+A. There are a couple of ways that a crash of the Cloud Database instance is handled.
 When you first create your Cloud Database instance in Amazon, you can choose to provide the instance with Termination Protection.
 This will automatically spin up another instance of the Cloud Database Console/Cluster Manager.
 Alternatively you can manually create another Cloud Database Console/Cluster Manager from the AWS console.
 In both cases: a) your database cluster(s) will continue running, and b) the new Console/Cluster Manager will find your running clusters and resume managing them.

 Q. Do the instances in my cluster run in different availability zones for better high availability?

 A. Yes, each instance runs in a different availability zone.
-On AWS you can check your Amazon console to see the specific zones each instance in a cluster is running in.
+You can check your Amazon console on AWS to determine in which availability zone each instance is running.

 Q. Does Cloud Database make use of Amazon's Elastic IPs?

-A. Yes, if the Master fails over to a new VM instance, the load balancing IP address will remain the same so that your applications require no change in connection strings.
+A. Yes, if the Master fails over to a new VM instance, the load balancing IP address will remain the same so that your applications requires no change in connection settings.

-Q. On Amazon EC2, can my client or application server (also in Amazon) use the internal private IP of the cluster instead of the public DNS name in order to save data transfer charges?
+Q. Can I use Amazon's internal private IP instead of the public DNS to save on data transfer charges?

-Q. Is pg-pool a requirement of using Cloud Database?
+Q. Is pgpool required when using the Cloud Database?

-A. Access through the pg-pool load balancing port is optional however if your cluster scales our additional replicas you will have to manually send application requests to the different servers.
-Also, you can always connect directly to your database instances.
+A. Database access through the pgpool load balancing port is optional.
+However, if your cluster scales out additional replicas you will have to manually send application requests to the different servers.
+You can always connect directly to your database instances.